 Please use Institutional Code 4831 to have your scores sent automatically to NPS.

 Certain programs offer a refresher quarter for students who need to strengthen their math or science requirements.
 If you are instructed to attend a refresher quarter, that quarter will immediately preceed the normal start of the program.
-For instance, if a program normally begins in the fall, you will be required to report for the refresher quarter in the summer.
-Please refer to our academic catalog for specific start dates of various programs.
+For instance, if a program starts during the fall quarter, you will be required to report for the refresher quarter in the summer.
+Please refer to our Academic Calendar for specific start dates of various programs.

-Refresher quarters are NOT offered for programs falling under the School of International Graduate Studies and the School of Business.
+Refresher quarters are not offered for programs falling under the School of International Graduate Studies and the School of Defense Management.